Part III: Reservoir & Production Engineering

 Introduction to Reservoir Simulation with Python

-schedule15 min readfitness_center10 exercises
+schedule19 min readfitness_center10 exercises

 Why This Chapter Exists

 Material balance tells you how much oil is in the reservoir and what is driving it out.
-But it treats the entire reservoir as a single tank --- it cannot tell you where the oil is, how the fluids move through the rock, or what happens when you change well locations, injection rates, or completion designs.
+But it treats the entire reservoir as a single tank; it cannot tell you where the oil is, how the fluids move through the rock, or what happens when you change well locations, injection rates, or completion designs.

 Reservoir simulation solves this problem.
 It divides the reservoir into thousands or millions of grid cells, assigns rock and fluid properties to each cell, and solves the equations of fluid flow at every cell and every time step.
 The result is a dynamic, spatial model of the reservoir that can predict how fluids move, where pressure fronts develop, and how different development strategies compare.

 Commercial reservoir simulators (Eclipse, CMG, tNavigator) cost tens or hundreds of thousands of dollars per license.
-Understanding what they do under the hood --- the physics, the math, and the numerical methods --- makes you a better user of those tools and a better engineer.
+Understanding what they do under the hood (the physics, the math, and the numerical methods) makes you a better user of those tools and a better engineer.
 This chapter builds a reservoir simulator from scratch.
 It will be simple compared to commercial software, but the principles are identical.

 infoWhat You'll Learn